sadmanca/ece344/README.md

 <div style="page-break-after: always;"></div>

-# 2023-09-07 1.
+# 2023-09-07 | 1.
 Why Operating Systems

 Pre-requisites:
 - C programming and debugging
 - Converting between bianry, hex, decimal
 - Little-endian, big-endian
 - Byte-addressable memory, memory address ala pointers

-3 core operating systems concepts:
+---

+## Core Operating Systems Concepts:
-1. virtualization -- share one resource by mimicking multiple independent copies
+1. Virtualization -- share one resource by mimicking multiple independent copies
-2. concurreny -- handle multiple things happening at the same time
+2. Concurrency -- handle multiple things happening at the same time
-3. persistence -- retain data consistency even w/o power
+3. Persistence -- retain data consistency even w/o power

-os abstractions:
+---

+OS Abstractions:
-- program -- a file containing all instructions & data required to run
+- Program -- a file containing all instructions & data required to run
-- process -- an instance of running a program
+- Process -- an instance of running a program

-basic requiremnts for a process
+---

+Basic Requiremnts For A Process:
-- virtual memory/registers
+- Virtual Memory/Registers
-  - stack
+  - Stack
-  - heap
+  - Heap
     - process assumes it has access to all physical memory in the computer; actual memory management done by os
     - registers are independent from each other